Pharmacology and Toxicology

 We offer graduate training leading to the Ph.D. degree in Pharmacology or Interdisciplinary Toxicology.
 Our faculty also participates in the Interdisciplinary Biomedical Sciences (IBS) training program.
 Trainees receive a broad-based education to prepare for a career in translational research.
 An emphasis on therapeutic development, identification of drug targets and mechanisms of organ injury prepare our trainees for a career in drug discovery and medical toxicology.
 All of our students currently receive a $24,000 yearly stipend and we pay tuition!

 Our “magnet areas” for research include behavioral and drug abuse pharmacology, drug discovery and antibody therapeutics, mechanisms and therapies of organ toxicology and neurodegenerative diseases, and CNS and vascular ion channels.
-Extramural research funding obtained by the faculty has increased to more than 6.5 million annually, and the Department ranks in the top third of medical school pharmacology departments in the country in NIH funding.
+We are very excited to announce that our Systems Pharmacology and Toxicology training program has been funded by the National Institute of General Medical Sciences (NIGMS).
+Find out more about it here.

 - Nancy J. Rusch, Chair